 1. First, make the basic kimchi mix.
 Bring ½ cup of water to a simmer in a small saucepan and slowly whisk in the rice flour (whisk vigorously the entire time to make sure the flour doesn’t clump).
 Remove from the heat and let cool.

 3. To make the kimchi, sprinkle the coarse salt over the cauliflower and collards; let sit at room temperature for 1 hour, tossing frequently.
-Drain excess liquid, rinse three times and squeeze out excess water.
+Drain excess liquid, rinse 3 times, and squeeze out excess water.

 4. In a separate bowl, mix together the scallions, basic kimchi mix, and caraway seeds until thoroughly combined.

-5. Toss cauliflower and collards with kimchi mixture until well coated.
-Transfer to a fermentation crock and let sit at room temperature for 2-3 days in a cool, dry place.
+5. Toss the cauliflower and collards with the kimchi mixture until well coated.
+Transfer to a fermentation crock and let sit at room temperature for 2 to 3 days in a cool, dry place.

-6. Move kimchi to the fridge, where it can be stored for up to one month.
+6. Move the kimchi to the fridge, where it can be stored for up to 1 month.

 Originally featured in Three Very Good Reasons to Host a Kimchi Party